AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 Can be offered with variations of a single product or by grouping them by season or theme to create a coordinated set.
 Each product can be purchased separately, or as part of the group.

-For example, for a knife that's available in four sizes, all four knives can be displayed within a grouped product page.
+For example, for a knife that is available in four sizes, all four knives can be displayed within a grouped product page.
 Customers can select the sizes they want and add them to the cart from this page.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: simple product, product types_

 ## H